Do you feel they need to talk to someone outside the family?

 I have over 15 years experience working with, studying and writing about adolescent emotional and behavioural problems, predominantly within education and youth justice settings.

-My award winning Teenage Whisperer blog and book, ‘Anger Is My Friend: Rethinking teen anger management’ has helped thousands of parents, carers and professionals engage and assist young people and particularly those struggling with the most challenging issues and/or behaviours.
+My award winning Teenage Whisperer blog and books, ‘Anger Is My Friend: Rethinking teen anger management’ , and ‘What I Need From You: The essential guide to reaching troubled teens’, have helped thousands of parents, carers and professionals engage and assist young people and particularly those struggling with the most challenging issues and/or behaviours.

 I have a massive heart for working with hurting young people and helping them lead the happy, motivated lives they deserve to.
 Both this and my experience of what actually works to help young people overcome their issues has motivated me to develop the Teenage Whisperer intervention method.

 What is so special about the Teenage Whisperer method?

 Solutions are led by the young person.